 - The design should be easy to access and clean. - The schedule of replacement of worn parts and maintenance of equipment should be planed. - If equipment has any paint on it, the paint should be approved for food processing equipment and it should not chip easily. - Rust should be removed so it will not flake off onto the product. - Oil leaks and over-lubrication must be avoided. - Only food grade oil and lubricants should be used.

-2. Materials and design
+Materials and design

-- •All equipment and containers that come in direct contact with food or ingredients should be stainless steel or plastic. - Equipment must have smooth surfaces. - •It is a good practice to assign a responsible individual to each piece of equipment so that person can become familiar with the equipment and its proper operation.
+- •All equipment and containers that come in direct contact with food or ingredients should be stainless steel or plastic.

+- •Equipment must have smooth surfaces.

+- Avoid to use wood cutting board